One of the major disadvantages of smart home devices is the one-time fee you as a business earn for your product.

 But other approaches are also possible.

-And this is where the problem comes: how to implement a payment feature?
+And this is where the problem comes in: How to implement a payment feature?

 At least three options are available here.